 Soak both items in water for fifteen minutes and are ready to use.

-3. To steam the chicken
+3. How long to steam the chicken?

 Combine a tablespoon of cornstarch with the chicken right before steaming.
 I do not add the cornstarch to the marinade because it is pointless to do so.
 The amount of cornstarch I add may potentially hold back the flavor and hinder the absorption of the flavor during marination.